Regulated and significant trees

 Native vegetation

 In the City of Onkaparinga, the state government’s native vegetation legislation applies, and can take precedence to regulated and significant trees.
 Generally, the native vegetation legislation needs to be considered first and the relevant authority is the Native Vegetation Unit/Council within the Department for Environment and Water (DEW).
-If the vegetation is exempt from needing clearance approval under the Native Vegetation Act and Regulations, then the regulated and significant tree provisions of the Development Act and Regulations may apply (not both).
+If the vegetation is exempt from needing clearance approval under the Native Vegetation Act and Regulations, then the regulated and significant tree provisions of the The Planning and Design Code may apply (not both).

-Note that Native Vegetation Act clearance approval may be required for some tree clearance close to dwellings, including circumstances exempt from Development Act approval, such as trees within 10m, or trees within 20m within medium or high bushfire risk areas (where a CFS report may also be required).
+Note that Native Vegetation Act clearance approval may be required for some tree clearance close to dwellings, including circumstances exempt from The Planning and Design Code, such as trees within 3m, or trees within 20m within medium or high bushfire risk areas (where a CFS report may also be required).
 For any questions about Native Vegetation Act clearance, please contact:

 Native Vegetation Council